Home iOS Deferred Deep Link Implementation (Swift)

 class HomeViewController: UIViewController, SFSafariViewControllerDelegate

-You need to add this Delegate to capture the CallBack processing after loading is complete.
+This Delegate needs to be added to capture the callback after loading is complete.

 func safariViewController(_ controller: SFSafariViewController, didCompleteInitialLoad didLoadSuccessfully: Bool) {